-- 1. Every 6 hours, the unit will turn off and to allow the evaporator coil to defrost.
-The controller now displays defrost symbol.
-When the coil temperature reaches 41°F or after 20 minutes of defrost, the unit will turn on again. - 2.
-Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
-The factory setting for the temperature range is 34°F to 38° F.
+Every 6 hours, the unit will turn off so the evaporator coil can defrost.
+The controller now displays the defrost symbol.
+When the coil temperature reaches the terminal temperature or after 20 minutes of defrost, the unit will turn on.